-As an active member of the community, Stafford serves as chairman of the board for Global Connections to Employment and as vice-chair of Lakeview Center.
+As an active member of the community, Stafford serves as chairman of the board for Global Connections to Employment and vice-chair of LifeView Group (formerly known as Lakeview Center), and is a member of Baptist Hospital's Mission and Community Impact Committee.
 He is a Paul Harris Fellow and past president of the Pensacola Rotary Club and Pensacola Sports Association, and has chaired the American Cancer Society's Pensacola Relay For Life and the Friends of Scouting campaign.
-He is a recipient of the ARC Gateway “Lucy Petree Outstanding Service” Award, was named the Gulf Coast Diplomacy Council “Outstanding Citizen Diplomat of the Year,” and was recognized with the “God in Government” Award at the Governmental Prayer Breakfast.
+He is a recipient of the ARC Gateway “Lucy Petree Outstanding Service” Award, was named the Gulf Coast Diplomacy Council's “Outstanding Citizen Diplomat of the Year,” and was recognized with the 2011 “God in Government Award" at the 35th annual Governmental Prayer Breakfast.

 Stafford's past experience includes service as a regional aide to former U.S. Senator Connie Mack and as chief of staff to former Congressman Joe Scarborough.
 He also worked in governmental affairs for a national trade association and as a producer for a cable news network.
 Stafford is a native of Pensacola, is married with two sons, and is an active member of Christ Church Pensacola.